Batoi UIF and AIF

 AIF Boundary

-Batoi AIF is optional and disabled by default.
+Batoi AIF is optional and governed by explicit owner configuration.

 Configuration: